joonas-fi/tamperewebcam/README.md

 - Image cropping
 - S3 bucket access, incl. copying
 - Lambda function, hybrid one (can directly run locally but also in Lambda)
+- Dead man's switch check-in to an alerting system
+  * So that if this stops working, I get an alert

 Cropping